Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic

-{\bf Datasets. } The three datasets used in our experiments include (1) depression therapy sessions, (2) Larry King TV interviews and (3) Twitter dataset.
+The three datasets used in our experiments include (1) depression therapy sessions, (2) Larry King TV interviews and (3) Twitter dataset.

 The {\em depression therapy dataset}\footnote{{ {https://alexanderstreet.com/products/counseling-and-psychotherapy-transcripts-series}}} consists of transcribed recordings of nearly 400 therapy sessions between multiple therapists and patients.
 Each patient response $S_i^t$ followed by therapist response $S_i^p$ is treated as a single sample; all such pairs, from all sessions, were combined into one set of N=42000 samples.
 We select 10\% of the data randomly as a test set (4200 samples), and then perform another random 90/10 split of the remaining 38,000 samples into training and validation subsets, respectively.
 We follow the experimental setup from prior work cited above when comparing the respective neural network models with our hashing based approaches: all models are trained only once using the same training and validation datasets, and evaluated on the same test set.
 However, for our hashing model metrics introduced below, we average the estimates over 10 random subsets using 95\% of test samples each time.

 The {\em Larry King dataset}~\footnote{ { http://transcripts.cnn.com/TRANSCRIPTS/lkl.html}} contains transcripts of interviews with the guests of TV talk shows, conducted by Larry King, the host.
 Similarly to the depression therapy dataset, we put together all pairs of guest/host responses from 69 sessions into a single set of size 8200.
 The data are split into training, validation and test subsets as described earlier.